-To make shingles, a roll of organic felt or fiberglass mat is mounted and fed into a dry looper.
+To make asphalt shingles in Phoenix, a roll of organic felt or fiberglass mat is mounted and fed into a dry looper.
 The material passes through a presaturation chamber, then goes into a saturator tank filled with hot asphalt, which coats the fibers.
 If needed, the material passes through the wet looping machine.

-Eves, attics, overhangs or dead pockets.
+Eves, attics, overhangs, skylights or dead pockets.
 Check every room, especially in the closets and areas you don’t see every day.